MUDAL/Tamper-Proof-Smart-Lock/README.md

 a.
 To add/remove fingerprints
 b.
 To add phone number
 c.
 To change password
-5. Temporary timekeeping intruder and
+5. Temporary timekeeping of intruder and
 tamper detection occurrences.

 ## Mobile app